-We want to live simply, making beautifully imperfect things with our own hands (food, flowers, furniture – whatever) and not just pursue things.
+In our community, I hear over and over that we want to live simply, making beautifully imperfect things with our own hands (food, flowers, furniture – whatever) and not just pursue things.

-The challenge is to do these things to make our lives better while juggling all the other stuff that life throws at us – jobs, kid’s school activities, family obligations, and even the distractions of social media and entertainment.
+The challenge is to be able to do these things to make our lives better while juggling all the other stuff that life throws at us – jobs, kid’s school activities, family obligations, and even the distractions of social media and entertainment.

-Having plans set in place is the only way I’ve been able to accomplish the things I wanted – when I just “go with the flow” days and weeks may go by without me feeling like anything meaningful occurred.
-Yes, we were all fed some kind of food, laundry was done, and we made it to all the places we had to go, but nothing more.
+Having a plan set in place is the only way I’ve been able to accomplish the things I’ve wanted – when I just “go with the flow” days and weeks may go by without me feeling like anything meaningful occurred.

 5 Time Management Strategies

-1. Menu plan!
+1. Menu Plan!

-Here’s my one warning: if you’ve never planned menus before it may not seem at first like it works for you or that it’s making a difference – I stopped and started many times before it ‘clicked’ for me and worked for our life.
+If you’ve never planned menus before it may not seem at first like it will work for you or that it’s making a difference – I stopped and started many times before it ‘clicked’ for me and worked for our life.

-2. Use a planner.
+2. Use a Planner & Set Goals

 I used to think a calendar was good enough – but that just set me up to only think about the things we had to do (sports, doctors appointments, birthday parties, etc.) not the things I wanted to do – or how I would make time to do them.

-- feel like I’m working all.the.time
+- Feel like I’m working all.the.time.

-- OR don’t get my work done
+- OR don’t get my work done.

 Okay, this sounds more complicated than it is, so stick with me here – it’s easy, too, I promise!

 This is not just one person’s burden.
 Even when I was a stay-at-home mom I couldn’t do all things and still be someone anyone wanted to be around.
 Family cleaning night came to my rescue.
+Amen and amen.

-Your plan can look like anything you want, just be sure to DO it, because if it’s not planned it will fall to one person. #beenthere
+Your household plan can look like anything you want, just be sure to DO it, because if it’s not planned it will fall to one person. #beenthere

 I still struggle with this since I am a get-it-done kind of girl, but I know how mentally tired I start to feel when I don’t take regular breaks away from the clock, my planner and computer.